mlvandijk/cucumberjsstarter/README.md

 ### Install Cucumber-js

+Add a package.json file including the cucumber version you want to use.

 Cucumber-js is available as an npm package: `npm install cucumber`.

 This will create a lockfile called `package-lock.json`.
 You should commit this file.